-4.1 Flow of Funds and Disbursement
+Flow of Funds and Disbursement

 Designated Accounts (DA).
 NRPB will open two DAs held at the CBCS for this project.
-One DA (DA-A) will be utilized for Disbursement Category 1, while the other DA (DA-B) will be for Disbursement Category 2.
-There will be two operating accounts under DA-A in US Dollars (PFI disbursement account and PFI reflows account) and one operating account in US Dollars under DA-B for Disbursement Category 2.
-The NRPB may open additional accounts in NAF.
-The operating accounts will be held at a commercial bank.
+One DA (DA-A) will be utilized for Disbursement Category 1 (component 1), while the other DA (DA-B) will be for Disbursement Category 2 (components 2 and 3).
+There will be four operating accounts under DA-A two in US Dollars (one PFI disbursement account and one PFI reflows account) and two in local currency (one PFI disbursement account and one PFI reflows account).1

+In addition, one operating account in US Dollars under DA-B for Disbursement Category 2 to finance related goods and services under components 2 and 3.
+The operating accounts are held at a commercial bank.

-Withdrawal application requests for Advance/Replenishment to the DAs and withdrawal application to document the project expenditures incurred should be submitted to the World Bank on a quarterly basis.
+Withdrawal application requests for Advance/Replenishment to the DAs (if needed) and withdrawal application to document the project expenditures incurred should be submitted to the World Bank on a quarterly basis.